mateusduraes/mateusduraes/README.md

 ---

-Here are some useful links you can find me:
+Here are some useful links where you can find me:

 <img width="20" height="20" src="https://github.com/mateusduraes/mateusduraes/blob/master/linkedin.svg" /> [LinkedIn](https://www.linkedin.com/in/mateusduraes1994/)